 Authors' note.
-This article is being published with post-publication peer review.
-We invite readers to make supportive or critical comments using this template and submit as an attachment in an email to us.
-We will endeavor to publishyour comments via this page following any minor editing and interaction.
+This article was published as a draft with post-publication peer review.
+We invited readers to make supportive or critical comments using this template and submit as an attachment in an email to us.
+We published comments via this page following any minor editing and interaction.
+This version incorporates points raised in comments to date (24 August 2018).
+Future comments may be included in a further update.
+The draft version with tracked changes resulting in this version is available as a docx here.

-The first version of this article contained several misinterpretations of Sainani's assertions.
-Updated versions will incorporate points raised in comments.
-(2018)(2018)(Batterham and Hopkins, 2018)(2018)(Hopkins and Batterham, 2018)

-(2018)(Hopkins, 2018)To forestall claims that we have not accounted for certain theoretical frequentist and Bayesian issues, we have provided some technical notes.
+The changes from the draft version are as follows…

+From the comments of Little (2018) and Lakens (2018), and our response (Batterham and Hopkins, 2018), MBI can be described as reference Bayesian inference with a dispersed uniform prior.
+Two paragraphs starting at here link have been augmented.

+The comment of Wilkinson (2018) supports our interpretation of errors and error rates in MBI.
+We see no need to modify our article in this respect.

+When the editor of Medicine and Science in Sports and Exercise announced rejection of manuscripts using MBI, we published a comment (Hopkins and Batterham, 2018) recommending use of the Bayesian description of MBI.
+We noted that the probability thresholds used by the Intergovernmental Panel on Climate Change are remarkably similar to those of MBI, and we have updated this article accordingly here.
+We also critiqued an attack on MBI by a journalist who used Sainani's erroneous error rates in a news item.
+We noted two potentially damaging effects of the news item and of Sainani's critique and include them here as an extra paragraph, followed by a paragraph on avoiding underpowered studies.

+The comment of Buchheit (2018) highlights the plight of a researcher who understands and has opted for MBI, and for whom (in the absence of viable alternatives) a return to p values is unthinkable.
+His comment represents an endorsement of MBI by an experienced practitioner-researcher who suffered under p values.
+No update of this article is required.

+Some researchers still need to understand how MBI works and how p values fail to adequately represent uncertainty in effects.
+One of us (WGH) therefore put together a slideshow and two videos, available via this comment (Hopkins, 2018).
+One of the slides is included below, with an explanatory paragraph.

+Soon after publication of this version, someone raised the concern that MBI could be viewed as promoting unethically underpowered studies.
+We have therefore amended the paragraph about small samples.

 Magnitude-based inference (MBI) is an approach to making a decision about the true or population value of an effect statistic, taking into account the uncertainty in the magnitude of the statistic provided by a sample of the population.
 In response to concerns about error rates with the decision process (Welsh and Knight, 2015), we recently showed that MBI is superior to the traditional approach to inference, null-hypothesis significance testing (NHST) (Hopkins and Batterham, 2016).
 Specifically, the error rates are comparable and often lower than those of NHST, the publishability rates with small samples are higher, and the potential for publication bias is negligible.